 "An 'imaginative, stimulating' business simulation." -- Front page article in Investors Business Daily

-Get "Wall Street Raider" and "Speculator," the exciting financial stock market games from Ronin Software.
+Get "Wall Street Raider" and "Speculator," the exciting financial stock market games from author Michael Jenkins.
 There's nothing like these downloadable games anywhere else.
 These realistic computer games bring the gritty, day-to-day world of Wall Street to your computer.
 Several avid players of Wall Street Raider have created very detailed YouTube videos, showing how they play the game and explaining many of the features and their strategies.
 Two of the better videos are listed immediately below.
-(The videos were not created by Ronin Software.)
-A new video has been released on Wall Street Raider Version 9.0, in 2021.)
+(The videos were not created by the publisher.)
+A new video was released on how to play Wall Street Raider Version 9.0, in 2021.
+(A newer version of the game, v.
+9.50, was released in 2022.)

 Play the most realistic Wall Street simulation games available today.

 "Wall Street Raider" (For Windows) is one of the oldest games on the Internet, published as a DOS version well before the World Wide Web, in 1986, and continually updated and improved ever since it moved to Windows in 2001.
-The current version (9.0), a major upgrade, was released as of January 1, 2021.
+The current version (9.50), a major upgrade, was released in January, 2022.
 It is a sophisticated corporate finance game where you play as a billionaire, emulating a Warren Buffett or Carl Icahn.
 Our other financial game, "Speculator," is a more recent spin-off, using the same economic/stock market engine, but played as a small investor with only $100,000 to invest and speculate in stocks, bonds, ETFs, options, and commodity and stock index futures, while seeking to build a retirement fund in 30 years.
-"Wall Street Raider" and "Speculator" continue to be widely played and enjoyed, with a global following in over 110 countries and territories, from Antarctica to Zimbabwe.
+"Wall Street Raider" and "Speculator" continue to be widely played and enjoyed, with a global following in 112 countries and territories, from Antarctica to Zimbabwe.
 Created by Ronin Software of Ivins, Utah, these downloadable games are fun and educational.